TheArchives/ArchBlock/README.md

 * This is not an automated region protection plugin - We hate PlotMe, and feel like it tends to stifle Creative servers by limiting users to small plots, and so this is our answer to that problem.
-* This is not a chunk- or area-ownership plugin - We feel like plugins that take the PreciousStone approach can be annoying to use when all you want to do is build.
+* This is not a chunk- or area-ownership plugin - We feel like plugins that take the PreciousStones approach can be annoying to use when all you want to do is build.
 * This is not a region-ownership plugin - WorldGuard does this extremely well, and this isn't a protection model we really wanted to look at in the first place.